LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 Implicit casting is to be avoided.
 This includes casting to a smaller data types (e.g. int32 to int8), vice versa.

-This is to avoid casting errors from the compiler or from the user.
-A classic example of a mistake would be dividing a float by an integer.
+This is to reduce error susceptability from the compiler or from the user.
+A classic example of such a mistake would be dividing a float by an integer or an integer by a float.

-C++ provides you with the "auto" keyword.
+C++ provides you the "auto" keyword.
 You may use it, but make sure to get the R-value right!

-Furthermore, make sure to assign unsigned values to unsigned variables and cast via (signed) or (unsigned) if you have to.
+Furthermore, make sure to assign e.g. unsigned values to unsigned variables with casting via (signed) or (unsigned) if you have to.
+This may reduce compiler error susceptability or the program using wrong values at the extreme values, such as assigning 128 to an 8-bit *unsigned* integer versus 128u.

 ```
 bool result = (bool) int_result;